fisherbyu/scriptures-mapped/README.md

 ---
 ### Organization

 I've created two versions of this project to demonstrate my JavaScript knowledge.
-One uses an Immediately Invoked Function Expression (IIFE) that packages all the functionality into on object, and another version that uses JavaScript Modules.
+One uses an Immediately Invoked Function Expression (IIFE) that packages all the functionality into an object, and another version that uses JavaScript Modules.